rk83rahul/timeseries-service/code_exercise.md

 ## Support for retrieving tag metadata in `timeseries-service`

 We would like to provide industrial analytics to our users using a third party product called TrendMiner.
 To enable this feature we need to implement an API to provide data to the third party.
 One of the required services must return tag metadata.
+Our [`timeseries-service`](https://github.com/YaraCG/timeseries-service) is the API service that implements these endpoints.

 ### Request